brichbourg/Multi-Tier-App-Demo/README.md

 	PRIMARY KEY (`id`),
 	KEY (`timestamp`)
 	);

+	CREATE USER 'appdemo'@'%' IDENTIFIED BY 'appdemo';
+	GRANT ALL PRIVILEGES ON appdemo.* to 'appdemo'@'%' WITH GRANT OPTION;

 Edit `/etc/mysql/my.cnf` to allow for network connections.
 Use VI or NANO to edit and change `bind-address = 127.0.0.1` to the IP address of your server.